 We do not have a minimum requirement of hours.
 Volunteers collaborate with staff and set their own schedules for volunteering at SICSA.
-Other volunteers may just volunteer at one event -once a year, so time requirements are very flexible.
+Some volunteers come in weekly while others may just volunteer at one event once per year.
+Time requirements are very flexible.

-What is expected?
+What is expected of volunteers?

 All volunteers receive training depending on what they are volunteering for.

-What is required to be a foster?
+What is required to be a foster volunteer?

 To be a foster, all your personal pets must be up-to-date on vaccines and spayed or neutered.
 Prospective foster families will meet with the foster care coordinator after receiving the foster application to respond to any questions or concerns.
 Foster families can specify to only foster a certain breed, time of year, etc. Read More